20 Minute Easy Chicken Pad Thai

 This Pad Thai is a favorite Thai noodle dish that’s sweet and nutty, balanced with salty and spicy accents.
 Chicken Pad Thai is the perfect meal for a weekday dinner that comes together in less than 20 minutes.
 Plus video tutorial!

 Pad Thai, which means “Thai-style stir-fried noodles”, is a popular Thai street food meal and one of the most popular dishes at Thai restaurants in America.
 Chicken Pad Thai is one of my favorite Asian chicken recipes along with Teriyaki Chicken, General Tso’s Chicken, Chicken Fried Rice and Moo Goo Gai Pan.

 Years ago I had a chance to travel to Bangkok and enjoyed authentic Pad Thai all the time, which was total bliss.
 Stateside it never seems to taste quite the same.

 However, last year I had a chance to try a recipe from David Thompson, the Australian chef who is dedicated to Thai cuisine.
-After some experimentation, I used available ingredients to make an easier and faster version of my Authentic Pad Thai.
+After some experimentation, I used the available ingredients to make an easier and faster version of my Authentic Pad Thai.

 How to Make Perfect Pad Thai Noodles

 Thai rice noodles are thin, translucent noodles that taste best when they’re NOT boiled in the water.
 The following are a few simple steps to help you achieve the perfect texture.

 Step 1: Soak the Noodles